Introduction

 I was glad to have a chance to talk with others about issues of health, the environment and more!
 For more info, see www.patriciadines.info/m_NFA0809.html

-Read my new article in the NorthBay biz magazine: Financing a Greener World
+Read my new article in NorthBay biz magazine: Financing a Greener World

 You can either see this in the August issue of this monthly magazine, or click here.
 (And thanks Cassandra for your help scanning the article!)